Skip to main content

 • public: Can be viewed and used by everyone.

-visibility should not be relied on as a security control and is only used to visually hide content in the UI.
+The visibility key should not be relied on as a security control and is only used to visually hide content in the UI.
 For the strongest security guarantees, configure OAuth or role-based access within your database.

 SQL interpolation